wmaxey88/ELK/README.md

 - Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat colleccts log data from Web-1, Web-2, and P1-Elk machines.
+- Filebeat collects log data from Web-1, Web-2, and P1-Elk machines.
 Metricbeat collects metric data from Web-1 and Web-2 containers.
 I would expect to see SSH login attempts/failed attempts within filebeat Syslog dashboard.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: